TalaoDAO/sandbox-doc/docs/source/code_beacon.rst

 This payload will contain a message to your liking and an URL that you will obtain on the Altme Sandbox platform : https://talao.co

-The URL is given just after the fragment "#"" with no space.
-Example :
+The URL is given just after the fragment "#" with no space.
+Example with a RAW message :

 .. code-block:: javascript